Fiat money is cash money, i.e. reserves of banknotes and coins whose value is based solely on the trust which is placed in them.

 Money creation ex nihilo is an anomaly

 For millennia, money was used merely as a means of exchange and communication.
-It was the sedentarization and state control of our money, now fiat money (from the Latin, “so it shall be”), that distanced us from our original form of money.
+It was becoming sedentary and the state taking control of our money, now fiat money (from the Latin, ‘so it shall be’), that distanced us from that.

-All fiat money is subject to manipulation by a small group of eminent individuals: their values rise and fall, climb and explode… And when a new revolutionary financial technology emerges, the same compromised traits are attributed to it.
+All fiat money is subject to manipulation by a small group of eminent individuals: their values rise and fall, soar and burst… And when a new revolutionary financial technology emerges, the same compromised traits are attributed to it.

 Our money should not be an instrument of speculation.
 Our financial system should not be a gamble.